US morality campaigners of the Parents TV Council have written to US TV stations asking them to boycott NBC's The Playboy Club .

 considered highly offensive by Italians.

 The show's presenter, Alessia Marcuzzi, read out a statement saying the programme would not tolerate language that offends the sensitivity of the public .

-For the powerful Catholic lobby, the matter was made worse by the fact that one of the offending contestants, Massimo Scattarella, had been kicked out of the previous Big Brother series for blasphemy, but had been readmitted by public vote for the
+For the powerful Catholic lobby, the matter was made worse by the fact that one of the offending contestants, Massimo Scattarella, had been kicked out of the previous Big Brother series for blasphemy, but had been readmitted by public vote for

-A Catholic youth group has 'shocked' nutters in Mallorca by producing a calendar that features a slightly nude version of the
+A Catholic youth group has 'shocked' nutters in Mallorca by producing a calendar that features a slightly nude version of the passion of Christ.

 The wrath of the bishop of Mallorca has fallen on the Davallament youth group from the Spanish island's town of Sant Joan after they decided to make the stripped-down version of the Easter week story to raise funds.

 The calendar features a slightly-naked trio of young men raising the cross on which Jesus will be crucified and a Last Supper whose protagonists wear crotch-hugging underwear.
 In other shots the guys cover their genitalia with plumed roman

 It is a daring and original idea that emerged because we are young and wanted to do something new, a group member, Antoni Company, told Ultima Hora newspaper.

 The bishopric of Mallorca, however, has criticised them saying It turns Easter week into something banal .
 It does not respect Christian symbols and is insensitive to Catholic feelings.